siljamdev/AshLib/README.md

 For a reference on everything, you can visit the [Reference Documentation](./documentation/AshLibReferenceDocumentation.pdf)

 ## AshFile
 An AshFile is a data structure composed of camps.
-Each camp has a name and a value.
+Each camp has a key and a value.
 This value can be of different types(numbers, text...)
 It also is a file format, with the extension **.ash**.
 It is very easy to save and load an AshFile from a file, making it a reliable and easy way to use it in programming projects and then store it
 You can also use Models to ensure the camps are in the expected format
 Additionally, you can transform them to JSON and visualize them in many ways